 After downloading the codes, the next step is to look at the data related to the code or codes.
 This can be in the form of a data snap shot or it can involve watching various information streams related to input and output sensors.
 This can take anywhere from half and hour to, in some cases, up to three hours!
+There is a charge to complete the diagnosis.
 It depends on the complexity of the program causing the “check engine light” to come on.

 After this diagnosis has been performed the service writer can then provide the cost of the repair(s).

 Once the repairs have been performed and the system has been retested the “Check Engine Light” will be off and should remain off if all of the systems are working correctly.
 The computer runs many monitors, and these have to pass a number of tests before the vehicle is ready to be taken in for an emissions test.
 With some cars we can reset the monitors so that you can take your car back right away for the emissions test.
 In other cases we will ask you to wait a couple of weeks, and then, if the “Check Engine Light” stays off, you can return for the test.

 Checking the emissions computer system should be a part of the regular maintenance on your vehicle.
 When performing scheduled maintenance, your auto technician will connect a computer to your OBD system to see if there are any pending codes.
 These codes show the technician where a problem is likely going to happen so corrective action can be taken.